amanojas/Website/static/course syllabus/ECO_1110_Spring_2022.md

 ## Course Materials

-I will upload the slides and practice problems on Blackboard.
+The slides for the course are already on the website.
 The slides and the material I provide are going to be sufficient for the course.
 You do not need to buy the book.

 **Recommended Book**